forcedotcom/source-deploy-retrieve/contributing/metadata.md

 1. Look for missing types (similar to the completeness test)
 2. For missing types, generate a project and scratch org that includes the Features/Settings
 3. Run `force:mdapi:describemetadata` to get the describe
-4. Modifying the registry to include the newly found types
+4. Modify the registry to include the newly found types

 ```shell
 yarn update-registry